juniorleota/XR-Ebook-Reader/README.md

-# MagicLeap Ebook Reader
+# VR Ebook Reader
-This magic leap project to experiment with the ability to read ebooks in the MagicLeap headset.
+Small project to allow for reading ebooks in either vr or ar headsets.